jcorbino/mole/README.md

 **NOTE:** We suggest to use the latest stable version that is available.

 Undefine `ARMA_USE_LAPACK` and define `ARMA_USE_SUPERLU` in `include/armadillo_bits/config.hpp`
-before building Armadillo.
+before building _Armadillo_!
 After that just execute:

 `./configure`